huintech/scratch-resource-cli/README.md

   - **opt-size** used to delete useless files to reduce the expansion size

-  - **gen-config** used to generate a configuration file that records the update parameters and folder hash
+  - **gen-config** used to rewrite the configuration file that records the update parameters and folder hash

-      eg: `gen-config --version=v0.0.1 --repo=openblockcc/external-resources --cdn=https://cdn.openblock.cc/`
+      eg: `gen-config --version=v0.0.1`

 - Translation tools